Psalm 92

 Notes

-The psalm's closing image is one of the most beautiful in the Psalter.
+The psalm closes with a sustained botanical image.
 The צַדִּיק ("the righteous one") is compared to two trees, each chosen for a distinctive quality.
 The תָּמָר (date palm) grows in arid, sandy soil and produces extraordinarily sweet fruit year after year for decades; it is tall, straight, and its fronds are evergreen.
 The אֶרֶז בַּלְּבָנוֹן (the cedar of Lebanon) was the most impressive tree of the ancient Near East — massive, long-lived, fragrant, and nearly indestructible.
 The combination of palm and cedar in one image suggests both fruitfulness and enduring strength.

 The verb יִפְרָח ("will flourish, will blossom") in verse 12 deliberately echoes the same verb used in verse 7 for the wicked who "flourish" like grass.
 But the contrast is total: the wicked's flourishing is brief and ends in destruction, while the righteous flourish with the permanence of Lebanon's cedars.
 The word for "grow tall" in verse 12, יִשְׂגֶּה (from שָׂגָה, "to grow, to be exalted"), suggests elevation and increase over time.

 Verse 13 provides the secret of this flourishing: שְׁתוּלִים בְּבֵית יְהוָה — "planted in the house of the LORD."
-The image is of trees planted in a garden or courtyard whose roots go deep into soil nourished by the presence of God.
+The image is of a tree planted in a garden or courtyard whose roots draw deep from soil nourished by the presence of God.
 The verb שָׁתַל ("to plant, to transplant") suggests intentional cultivation — these trees did not arrive by accident; they were placed there.
 The same verb and imagery appear in Psalm 1:3, where the blessed man is "like a tree planted by streams of water."
-The courts of the temple are not merely a physical location; they represent the sphere of God's presence, where divine nourishment is available to those who dwell there.
+The courts of the temple are not merely a physical location; they represent the sphere of God's presence, where those who dwell near him find the nourishment that makes such growth possible.

-Verse 14 is the psalm's most distinctive contribution to biblical wisdom: עוֹד יְנוּבוּן בְּשֵׂיבָה — "they will still yield fruit in old age."
+Verse 14 contributes a distinctive claim to biblical wisdom: עוֹד יְנוּבוּן בְּשֵׂיבָה — "they will still yield fruit in old age."
 The verb נוּב ("to yield produce, to bring forth fruit") in its intensive form suggests abundant, ongoing, almost inexhaustible fruitfulness. שֵׂיבָה ("gray hair, old age") is the time when most productivity has ceased; but for those rooted in the LORD, it is still a season of fruitfulness.
 They will be דְּשֵׁנִים וְרַעֲנַנִּים — "fat and green, rich and flourishing." דָּשֵׁן means "fat, well-nourished, prosperous" (often applied to the richness of sacrificial offerings), while רַעֲנָן ("green, luxuriant") is the same word used of the "fresh oil" of verse 10.
 Their vitality in old age is not natural constitution but the overflow of divine nourishment.

 Interpretations